wizdmio/wizdm/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Firebase

-The project is currently hosted on [Firebase](https://firebase.google.com/) and the last deploied version is available at https://wizdm.io

 Run `firebase deploy` to upload the last build.